A round-up of the good (and not so good) dishes to sample when travelling in Asia

 Our most daring “delicacy” is an ingredient that is rather X-rated.
 So we’ll be cryptic here.
 Found in a dedicated restaurant in Beijing but thought to be eaten elsewhere in China, this X-rated animal part from ox, donkey, horse and deer is eaten pickled, boiled and even raw.
 It is thought to aid the libido.
 In case you need another clue, it rhymes with Venus.
 Need we say more?

 Enjoy this?
 Get stuck into more Wine and Dine

-Work up an appetite with the latest news and openings from Singapore's dining scene
+Sink your teeth into the latest news, events and openings across Singapore's dining scene

 Charcoal grilled seafood and refreshing cocktails reign at this trendy new shophouse restaurant near Chinatown

 Love eating greens?
 This chic vegetarian restaurant on Orchard Central's rooftop does delicious set meals with a Japanese-inspired twist

 Love pairing a delicious meal with a postcard-worthy view?
 Check out one of these ritzy restaurants

 Need a burritos in your belly NOW?
 Here's your guide to 'quick Mex' around town